figield/meetings_scheduler/SOLUTION.md

 - Performance and command tests would be good to have.
 - Better project description.
 - Handle office time with minutes precision, ex.
 7:30 - 17:30.
-- I also played with class method deorators, the solution is a bit over-engineered, but...
+- I also played with class method decorators, the solution is a bit over-engineered, but...
 I couldn't resist.